5 Reasons Why Co-op Media Tours Will Be More Important Than Ever in 2023

 Co-op SMTs offer brands a more cost-effective way to get their product featured on TV, radio, and digital outlets alongside other non-competing brand partners.
 They also provide an opportunity to partner with respected spokespeople and tie campaigns into current trends.

-Here’s why you should care about co-ops this year:
+Here’s why you should care about co-op media tours this year:

 - It’s guaranteed media coverage…in uncertain times.
 While a segment may occasionally be bumped for breaking news, the combination of earned and secured placements ensures every tour is a success, with over 98% of interviews resulting in coverage.